Media + Information

 These are tracked through each student’s SIS plan.

-Once a year you evaluate your own progress and meet (virtually is fine) with your advisor to discuss your progress and make any needed updates
+A student will meet with their advisor or their committee chair to evaluate their progress and meet (virtually is fine) with your advisor to discuss your progress and make any needed updates

 Plan A students download the form here